-It is possible to study for a doctorate by part-time research in archaeology.
-Completing the DPhil on a part-time basis normally requires between four and six years of study, compared with a full-time DPhil which normally takes three to four years to complete.
+It is possible to study for a DPhil (doctorate) in English Local History by part-time research.
+Students undertaking the DPhil part time normally study for four to six years.
+This compares with a full-time DPhil which normally takes three to four years to complete.